cverhelst/cverhelst.github.io/source/_posts/2014-09-07-Tutoro-Auto-Chain-Oiler.markdown

 The automatic part means you don't have to manually close and open the valve to flow oil.
 This is regulated by a weight in the reservoir that moves up & down because of bumps in the road (so there is a benefit to Belgian roads after all..) and the valve determines how much oil you flow each time it is released by the weight.
 Or at least, that's my understanding.

-Notice that there's not eletrical wiring involved, it's just fixing the reservoir (upright), running a tube to your swingarm and pointing the nozzle next to the rear sprocket (preferable at the center as shown in the pictures).
+Notice that there's no eletrical wiring involved, or anything else that's directly connected to your motorcycle.
+It's a fully independent system.
+Installation just means fixing the reservoir (upright), running a tube to your swingarm and pointing the nozzle next to the rear sprocket (preferable at the center as shown in the pictures).

 And it does flow, a lot.
 I almost have it fully closed most of the time because, I guess, there's just a whole lot of bumps in the road in Belgium.
 I can tell when it's too much when I find specks of oil on my rim that have flinged off.
 Looking at the chain itself, honeslty, I couldn't tell apart from the fact that it looks wet.